Sequential stochastic blackbox optimization with zeroth-order gradient estimators: Gaussian gradient estimator

 where $(u^j)_{j=1}^q$ and $(\boldsymbol{\xi}^j)_{j=1}^q$ are $q$ Gaussian random direction vectors and their associated $q$ estimates values of the function $F$.
 This is still an unbiased estimator of $\nabla f^\beta$ because

-The result of Corollary \ref{cor1} is essential to understand why solving a sequence of optimization problems defined in Equation (\ref{subproblems}) may be efficient while it might seem counterproductive at first sight.
+The result of Lemma \ref{lem_trunc_gaus}.3 is essential to understand why solving a sequence of optimization problems defined in Equation (\ref{subproblems}) may be efficient, while it might seem counterproductive at first sight.
 Below are examples of the advantages of treating the problem with sequential smoothed function optimization. \begin{itemize} \item The subproblems are approximations of the original problem and it is not necessary to solve them exactly.
 Thus, an appropriate procedure for solving these problems with increasingly fine precision can be used.
-Moreover, as seen in corollary \ref{cor1}, the best value obtained in a subproblem is close to the one of the following subproblem.
+Moreover, as seen in Lemma \ref{lem_trunc_gaus}.3, the norm of the gradient obtained in a subproblem is close to the one of the following subproblem.
 The computational effort to find a solution to the second subproblem from the solution of the first should therefore not be important. \item The information collected during the optimization process of a subproblem may be reused in the subsequent subproblems since they are similar. \item A specific interest in the case of smoothed functional is the ability of using a larger value of $\beta$ during the solving of the first subproblems.
 It allows for a better exploration of the space and convexification phenomenon of the function (see Figure \ref{fig_expect}).
-Moreover, the new step size may be used for each subproblem, it allows to increase the step size momentarily, in the hope of having a greater chance of escaping a local minimum. \end{itemize}
+Moreover, the new step size may be used for each subproblem, it allows increasing the step size momentarily, in the hope of having a greater chance of escaping a local minimum. \end{itemize}